 Walk about five minutes to find this hidden gem — the lake is hidden by trees so it’s impossible to see until you are actually there, but once you are there, you aren’t going to want to leave.

 Are you completely convinced you need a semester in Poland yet?
-I’m with you.
-It’s pretty hard to say “no” to a semester full of castles, lake vacations and cut kids.
+After reading all about the things to do in Krakow ....
+I think it'll be pretty hard to say “no” to a semester full of castles, lake vacations and cute kids.

 Get more pictures of this country by clicking the green button (and keeping an eye out on our Instagram account, @ilpadventure):